dsorokin/aivika/README.md

   or use the predefined queue strategies);

-* allows defining an infinite stream of data based on the process-oriented computation (designed but not tested in anyway - please be very careful when using it);
+* allows defining an infinite stream of data based on the process-oriented computation, where we can define a complex enough behaviour just in a few lines of code;

-* allows defining processors (actually, the Haskell arrows) that operate on infinite streams of data (designed but not tested in anyway - please be very careful when using them);
+* allows defining processors (actually, the Haskell arrows) that operate on the infinite streams of data, because of which some models can remind of their high-level graphical representation on the diagram used by visual simulation software tools;

 * supports the activity-oriented paradigm of DES;

 * supports the basic constructs for the agent-based modeling;

-* allows creating combined discrete-continuous models;
+* allows creating combined discrete-continuous models as all parts of the library are very well integrated and this is reflected directly in the type system;

 * the arrays of simulation variables are inherently supported (this is mostly a feature of Haskell itself);